 Tumble through Tumblr.

-Since Tumblr’s policy change, I've continued to use it.
+Despite this, I've continued to use it.
 My blog features appealing visual media I have found around the internet — to me, my Tumblr is a stream of content I find interesting, beautiful, intriguing, provocative, suggestive, stylish, and seductive.
 It includes a collection of photographs, fashion, architecture, design, art, music, video, beards, and men; you can read the full list on my carefully curated list of tags.
 I view my Tumblr as an evolving work of comprehensive art unto itself and am fascinated by how it can reveal a digital legacy.
 I strive to ensure the content is always high-resolution and do my best to credit all sources correctly.
 And occasionally some of Tumblr’s algorithm-labeled “adult content” slips through the cracks, so my appreciation for the human body is not all lost.

 If you’d like to provide feedback or commentary on my images on any of these sites, feel free to email me.